robjm16/sample_projects_and_articles/README.md

 This [notebook](https://github.com/robjm16/samples/blob/master/Tweet_Analysis_vGF.ipynb) demonstrates sentiment analysis and topic modeling on a selection of tweets from Twitter.
 The tweets were pulled on October 16, 2017, via the Twitter API, using the search term "Tesla" (the car company).
 The tweets were tokenized, evaluated for positive/negative sentiment and broken down by topics and further analyzed (e.g., for hashtags).

+## Time-Series Financial Data Analysis
+This [notebook](https://github.com/robjm16/samples/blob/master/Tweet_Analysis_vGF.ipynb) demonstrates time-series analysis of stock price information.
+The analyis looks at how well a group of companies heavily focused on artifical intelligence (AI) have performed relative to other companies in the tech-heavy NASDAQ index and the S&P 500 over the past year, in daily, quarterly and annual increments.